 Stability Movements - Stretching, Turning, Swinging, Inverted Supports, Body Rolling Starting-Stopping, and Balancing.

 Organized games and relays will be used as a means of enhancing movement abilities appropriate to the child’s development level.
 Rhythmic fundamentals and dance will also be an important content area.
 This program is extremely well equipped and staffed.
 We feel most fortunate to have the opportunity to offer a program of this magnitude.
 The program promises to be fun-filled, along with a learning and growing opportunity for your child, one in which each individual child will develop a high level of self-esteem, and experience many levels of success.
-Motor development will be offered 3-4 days per week.
+Motor development will be offered weekly.
 Each Motor Development class is approximately 10-30 minutes in length.
 We ask that the children wear or bring tennis shoes -- this is for their own safety.
 Our floors are slippery when leather or plastic sole shoes are worn.

 Music & Chapel Programs